MarcoMazzoni93/Uganda/README.md

 The index of figures is in the directory *./Figures*

 ## Index of Tables
-The index of figures is in the directory *./Tables*
+The index of tables is in the directory *./Tables*

 ## Index of Scripts
-The index of figures is in the directory *./Scripts*
+The index of scripts is in the directory *./Scripts*